Download our in-depth report: The Ultimate Guide to IT Security Vendors

-Juniper is considered by Gartner among the Niche Players.
+Juniper is considered a Niche Player by Gartner.
 The Juniper Networks SRX Series Services Gateways adapt as new threats emerge, using information from Juniper Sky Advanced Threat Prevention cloud-based service and third-party GeoIP feeds to block malicious activities as they enter or traverse the network.
 They provide application visibility and control, IPS, and user-based application policies, plus unified threat management (UTM) to protect and control business assets.
 The gateways can also perform deep-packet inspection (DPI) and apply role-based access policies.

 Markets and Use Cases

 The SRX Series targets small- to mid-size enterprise markets as well as service providers.